QuantEcon/lecture-python.myst/lectures/mix_model.md

 Our type 1 agent  eventually believes that either $f$ or $g$ generated the $w$ sequence, the outcome being determined by the model, either $f$ or $g$, whose  KL divergence relative to $h$ is smaller.

-Our type 2 agent has a statistical model that lets him learn more.
+Our type 2 agent has a different statistical model, one that is correctly specified.

-Using Bayes law he eventually figures out $\alpha$.
+He knows the parametric form of the statistical model but not the mixing parameter $\alpha$.

+He knows that he does not know it.

+But by using Bayes' law in conjunction with his statistical model and a history of data,  he eventually acquires a more and more accurate inference about $\alpha$.

 This little laboratory  exhibits some important general principles that govern outcomes of Bayesian learning of misspecified models.

-The following situation prevails quite generally in empirical work.
+Thus, the  following situation prevails quite generally in empirical work.

 A scientist approaches the data with a manifold $S$ of statistical models $ s (X | \theta)$ , where $s$ is a probability distribution over a random vector $X$, $\theta \in \Theta$ is a vector of parameters, and $\Theta$ indexes the manifold of models.